amar-jay/nebula/doc/source/gps_estimation.rst

 Camera Calibration
 ------------------

-To estimate GPS coordinates from pixel locations, we first need to know the **camera’s intrinsic parameters**.
-These include the **focal length**, **principal point**, and **distortion coefficients**.
+To estimate GPS coordinates from pixel locations, we first need to know the camera’s intrinsic parameters.
+These include the focal length, principal point, and distortion coefficients.

-Using these intrinsic parameters, we apply the **pinhole camera model** to map **3D world coordinates** to **2D image coordinates**.
+Using these intrinsic parameters, we apply the pinhole camera model to map 3D world coordinates to 2D image coordinates.
 This mapping can then be reversed to project 2D image coordinates back into 3D world space — a standard computer vision technique.

 .. image:: ../assets/img/pinhole_model.webp
    :alt: Pinhole Camera Model

 For calibration, we use **OpenCV’s chessboard calibration method**.
-You can follow `this tutorial <https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>`_ for a detailed guide on camera calibration using OpenCV, or use our implementation available in the GitHub repository under `src/controls/detection/camera_calibration.py <https://github.com/amar-jay/nebula/tree/main/nebula/controls/camera_calibration>`.
+You can follow `this tutorial <https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>`_ for a detailed guide on camera calibration using OpenCV,

+or use our implementation available at ``controls/detection/camera_calibration.py`` `within the repository <https://github.com/amar-jay/nebula/blob/main/nebula/controls/detection/camera_calibration.py>`_.

 While some pinhole cameras introduce significant distortion, primarily **radial** and **tangential** distortion, our setup uses a high-quality camera with a wide-angle lens that produces minimal distortion.
 Therefore, we can safely ignore distortion coefficients in our calculations.

-In practice, we primarily use the **focal length** and **principal point** for GPS estimation.
-However, it is generally more accurate to use the complete **camera intrinsic matrix (K matrix)** obtained from the calibration process.
+In practice, we primarily use the focal length and principal point for GPS estimation.
+However, it is generally more accurate to use the complete camera intrinsic matrix (K matrix) obtained from the calibration process.

 GPS Coordinate Estimation
 -------------------------

-Once we have the **pixel coordinates** of the object of interest from our image recognition model and the **camera’s intrinsic parameters** from the calibration process, we can proceed to estimate its **GPS coordinates**.
+Once we have the pixel coordinates of the object of interest from our image recognition model and the camera’s intrinsic parameters from the calibration process, we can proceed to estimate its GPS coordinates.

 The GPS estimation process involves several ordered steps, summarized below.
 We assume a **nadir-mounted camera** (with the optical axis approximately aligned downward) and **negligible lens distortion** — either ignored or compensated for during preprocessing.